microsoft/moab-rl/README.md

     Import the function(s) created in Step 5.

-    In the build_menu function, add one or both of them to the *top_menu* list:
+    In the build_menu function, add one or both of the menu options below to the *top_menu* list:
     ```python
     MenuOption(
         name="RLlib",